What do former Speaker of the House and FIFA brass have in common? Before

 Also this week, Swiss officials executed a number of warrants at FIFA’s

 offices in Zurich.
-This was done in conjunction with indictments brought
+This was done in conjunction with indictments brought in

-collar crimes such as bribery and
+as bribery and

 money laundering.
 The indictment alleges that large sums of money were paid under the table